rushabhkayadra/carla-ml-safety/exercises/08_adversarial_ml/README.md

 	**CARLA Context:** For your binary classifiers, this is the Binary Cross-Entropy (BCE) Loss.
 If the model correctly identifies the pedestrian with 98%confidence, the loss Lis exceptionally low, approaching 0.0.
 If the model is fooled into outputting a low confidence score, the loss spikes toward a high scalar value.

 **∇_x(The Input Space Jacobian Gradient Operator)**
 	**Definition:** This is the core engine of the attack.
-Unlike standard backpropagation—which calculates gradients with respect to the network weights (∇_θ) to train the model—this operator computes the partial derivatives of the loss function strictly with respect to the input pixel coordinates x.
+Unlike standard backpropagation-which calculates gradients with respect to the network weights (∇_θ) to train the model-this operator computes the partial derivatives of the loss function strictly with respect to the input pixel coordinates x.
 	**CARLA Context:** The model weights remain frozen.
 The backpropagation pass flows backward through the entire convolutional architecture, stopping at the input layer.
 It generates a gradient map matching the image dimensions (224×224×3).
 Each value in this matrix answers a specific mathematical question: “If I increase or decrease the intensity of the Blue channel at pixel coordinate (Row 45, Column 112) by a microscopic amount, will the model’s classification loss go up or down?”

 **α(The Optimization Step Size)**